 It was such an incredible highlight of our trip, a chance to watch two totally relaxed and confiding minke whales, and the close bond they obviously shared.
 Truly an unforgettable encounter!"
 Sam Udale Smith, Wildlife Guide

 Our cruises to Skye and the Small Isles have a great record for spotting wildlife.
-We still have availability in September 2019 on our Skye and the Small Isles: Hebrides Horizons 6-night cruise and Skye and the Islands of the Inner Sound 8-night cruise
+We still have availability in September 2019 on our Skye and the Small Isles: Hebrides Horizons 6-night cruise and Cruise around Skye: secret coastlines 8-night cruise